Dust and Debris Hazards in the Workplace

 Taking defensive measures can help a company avoid these problems with dust in the workplace and prevent high costs to a company and its employees.
 Maintaining a work space clear of dust will preserve the health of employees and allow a business to thrive.

-Debris: In the workplace, debris can cause major obstacles to employees and lessen the productivity of a company.
+Falls account for the majority of workplace injuries.
 It is important to maintain clear traffic ways, including hallways and walkways.
 Ensure that boxes or storage bins are kept out of the way.
 Trash should be thrown away in proper receptacles, and leaks and spills should be cleaned up as they happen.
-Taking these precautions will help prevent slips and falls, keeping employers safe.
+Taking these precautions will help prevent slips and falls, keeping employees safe.

 A clutter free workplace is a productive workplace.
 Remember to keep desks clear of trash and other clutter to allow less distraction and more productivity.
 Light cleaning and organizing during a work day will help maintain a clean and effective environment for employees.
 Communication with employees is also important in order to keep track of obstacles in the workplace.